AppliBLE/Web_Bluetooth_App_WBA/README.md

 *You can now interact with the connected device.*
 **Step 6.** Power up to 7 P2P Server devices next to P2P Router device.\
 **Step 7.** On each click on B1, P2P Router will scan and then connect to a P2P Server device surrounding.\
-**Step 8.** On the Web Bluetooth interface you can see devices appearing.\
+**Step 8.** On the Web Bluetooth® interface you can see devices appearing.\
 ![Step 8](illustrations/routerDevAppear.PNG "Step 8")
 **Step 9.** On P2P Server device, a click on B1 send a notification to P2P Router.
 This notification message is forwarded to the smartphone and displayed on the interface.\
 ![Step 9](illustrations/notifON.PNG "Step 9")\
-**Step 10.** On Web Bluetooth interface click the Light button to write a message to the corresponding P2P Server devices.
+**Step 10.** On Web Bluetooth® interface click the Light button to write a message to the corresponding P2P Server devices.
 This write message is sent first to P2P Router and then routed to its destination.\
 ![Step 10](illustrations/lightOn.PNG "Step 10")